kwinso/themer/README.md

 # Themer [IN DEVELOPMENT]
 A tool that allows you to update your desktop theme with just one command.

+# Documentation
+You can go through [Guide](https://gitlab.com/themer-cli/themer/-/wikis/home) on Themer's Wiki page to get started.

 ## What Themer can do?
 - [X] Automatically set/swap color scheme variables (practically any variables) defined in your configuration file